Samuel leads a nationwide spiritual revival. Expelling the Philistines. UPDATED.

 spoke to all the house of Israel.
 A true prophet does not target secular society, but rather the people of God.

-In our day, though, some Christian leaders see themselves as prophets but rebuke secular society.
+In our day, some Christian leaders see themselves as prophets.
+But mostly all they do is rebuke secular society.
 That is an abuse of their ministry.

 VERSE 5.
 Samuel said, “Gather all Israel to Mizpah, and I will pray to the LORD for you.”